-a file with extension 'gz' that is the latest Organisation CRL;
+a file with extension 'gz' that is the latest Organisation CRL; and

-a file in .gz format, updated as necessary, containing the base set of Organisation Certificates and OCA Certificates required to populate Device anchor slots prior to installation for the North Region; and

-a file in .gz format, updated as necessary, containing the base set of Organisation Certificates and OCA Certificates required to populate Device anchor slots prior to installation for the Central Region and South Region.
+one file for each Region, in .gz format, updated as necessary, containing the base set of Organisation Certificates and OCA Certificates required to populate Device anchor slots prior to installation in that Region.

 The DCC shall ensure that the files holding certificates are made available in .gz format, with all versions of .gz being supported.
 Each .gz file will contain a single XML file which complies with the XML schema as set out in Annex B, containing individual certificates, represented as Base64 encoded strings.

-The DCC shall ensure that the Organisation Certificates and OCA Certificates contained within the two files at (e) and (f) above shall be the same, other than the Organisation Certificates for the Remote Party Role of wanProvider, with its GBCS meaning.
+The DCC shall ensure that the Organisation Certificates and OCA Certificates contained within each file at (e) above shall be the same, other than the Organisation Certificates for the Remote Party Role of wanProvider, with its GBCS meaning.

 The DCC shall lodge a document in the SMKI Repository, which sets out details of which of the base set of Organisation Certificates and OCA Certificates may be placed in specific Device Trust Anchor Cells, where that term has its GBCS meaning.